johanmeijer/grott/README.md

 Please see the wiki (https://github.com/johanmeijer/grott/wiki) for more information and installation details.
 There is also a short first time installation description available.

-#### If you are happy with Grott, a donation to support future development is welcome.
 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=RQFS46F9JTESQ&item_name=Grott+&currency_code=EUR)

 # Version History